Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Booking your Balos Cruise

-We booked our Daily Cruise at the office in Kissamos the day before on two occasions, however, many people buy the ticket at the port the day of the tour, especially in less busy months.
-To avoid issues, the best way to book this tour is to do it online.
+We booked our Daily Cruise at the office in Kissamos the day before on two occasions, and one more time, we did it online.
+However, many people buy the tickets at the port on the day of the tour, especially in less busy months.

 General Information about the Balos Cruise